Sign up for our Email Newsletter

 Independent Government Agency Request for Physicians

-Medical doctors may apply for the Physicians J-1 Waiver in Underserved Areas.
-A foreign medical graduate who has been offered full-time employment in a health care facility in an area that there is a shortage of professional health care, agrees to begin working within 90 days of receiving the waiver, and signs a contract to work at the facility for a total of 40 hours per week, for no less than three years is eligible to apply for this waiver.
+Medical doctors may apply for the Physicians J-1 Waiver in underserved areas.
+A foreign medical graduate who has been offered full-time employment in a health care facility in an area wherethere is a shortage of professional health care, agrees to begin working within 90 days of receiving the waiver, and signs a contract to work at the facility for a total of 40 hours per week, for no less than three years is eligible to apply for this waiver.
 It is possible for physicians to obtain this type of waiver through an Independent Government Agency or a State health agency.

-The procedure for an Independent Government Agency sponsoring you is discussed below.
+The procedure for obtaining an Independent Government Agency sponsorshipfor physicians is discussed below.
 For the procedure for a State Health Agency sponsorship, please click here:

 (Courier Service)